logantypes/DSCS2020-Group-Project-Hotel-Mama/README.md

 Additionally, you should register on Spoonacular and get your API_KEY and do the same for the FOODREPO API .
 (As mentioned Foodrepo works primarily with Swiss food products).

-Furthermore, you have to train a machine learning model for tagging classification by picture .
+Furthermore, you have to train a machine learning model for tagging classification by picture  or use a custom version provided by us with accuracy of 65 % on food11 dataset.
 During our project we used food 11 dataset [Webpage](https://www.kaggle.com/trolukovich/food11-image-dataset) , however there is also a possibility to use food 101 dataset.
 Both of them are publicly accessible via Kaggle .
-We chose to use food 11 dataset due to economical and time constraint reasons of training the model on Google AutoMl .However , the training could also be performed on your own model with other datasets.
+We chose to use food 11 dataset due to economical and time constraint reasons of training the model on Google AutoMl as well as creating a custom model (Model.ipynb) .However , the training could also be performed on your own model with other datasets.
+To choose between the custom model provided by us or AutoML model , change Custom_Model boolean to True or False at the beginning of main.py .
+The best checkpoint can be downloaded from a link in link_for_best_checkpoint_custom_model.txt .
+The checkpoint should be located in the main folder.
+Due to maximum file size allowance we can't provide checkpoint directly with the whole repository.

 Create your secrets.py file: